 His father, King Salman bin Abdulaziz Al Saud, is 83-years-old.

 In addition to being held without charges, it’s been reported Fitaihi was tortured by being beaten and electrocuted.
-Fitaihi’s son, Ahmed, who had previously been detained by the Saudi government, testified to the US regarding his father’s treatment.
+Fitaihi’s son, Ahmed, who had previously been detained by the Saudi government, testified to the US Congress regarding his father’s treatment.

 Saudi Arabia denies they torture their prisoners.